Sumire Uesaka

 Sumire Uesaka (上坂すみれ, Uesaka Sumire) is a Japanese voice actress and singer associated with Voice Kit.
+She first began her career as a junior talent in 2000, appearing in various commercials.
+In 2011, she transitioned into voice acting.
 She won the Best Rookie Actress at the 10th Seiyu Awards.
-She made her singing debut in April 2013 under King Records.
+In addition to voice acting, Uesaka began a music career in April 2013 under King Records under the King Amusement Creative label.